-Mountain Elopement locations near Salt Lake City, Utah
+Mountain Elopement locations in utah near Salt Lake City

-In this blog I'm going to go over the logistics for my personal favorite Mountain Locations near Salt Lake City, Utah for your Elopement or small wedding.
+In this blog I'm going to go over the logistics for my personal favorite Mountain Elopement Locations in Utah near Salt Lake City for your Elopement or small wedding.

 Big Cottonwood Canyon

 The Uinta Mountains are a subrange of the Rocky Mountains near Kamas, Utah and just about 100 miles east of Salt Lake City.
 The highest point is Kings Peak coming in at just over 13K Ft - this is also the highest point in Utah.

 Best known for the scenic byway Mirror Lake Highway it's the perfect getaway from the city from Late May / Early June to Mid - late October when the road closes.
 Mirror Lake Highway is a paved highway and stretches 42 miles through mountains and forest, from Kamas, Utah, to Evanston, Wyoming.

 This area is popular for fishing, hiking, backpacking, horse packing, hunting and other outdoor activities.
 So, if you want to include any of these activities on your wedding day this may be a good option for your big day.

 Surpisingly enough, a permit is not required to Elope or have a small wedding in this area.
 However, if you plan to have 15+ guests, big set ups or props we will need contact a ranger to let them know about the event.

 Sundance, Provo Canyon